UKC Mudi Breed Standard Explained

 Mudi General Appearance

-A medium-sized Hungarian herding dog purposely bred for work.
-Overall, a well-muscled, moderate-boned, and firm body with spitz-like qualities dog.
+A medium-sized Hungarian herding dog, purposely bred for work.
+Overall, a well-muscled, moderate-boned, and firm-bodied dog with spitz-like qualities.
 When viewed from above, it has a wedge-shaped head that tapers towards the nose, with prick ears and almond-shaped eyes.
 In profile, the Mudi has a topline that slopes very slightly downward from the withers to the croup, and its length is slightly longer than its height.
 The coat is short, straight, and smooth on the face and front of the legs, to a lengthier wavy or curly coat on the body.

 The Mudi has a loose-eyed and upright herding style with intense, powerful, dedicated to duty, and excellent work-all-day endurance.